 When to Track: Monthly

-Every email marketer is advised to use social media sharing buttons to create more visibility and engagement for your business.
+Every email marketer is advised to use social media sharing buttons to create more visibility and engagement for their business.
 These sharing buttons help your subscribers to forward your email to a friend or share your email by clicking on the share button inside your email.

 This may not seem like an important metric to measure, but it’s a really good thing to try and increase.
 If your existing leads are forwarding your emails, that means they are actually becoming ambassadors of your brand and generating new leads for you.